More

 One of the most important tasks that IT teams have to undertake is the configuration of devices for security and usability with an MDM solution.
 IT teams have to spend several hours individually provisioning devices for work/education.
 And this is why a remote provisioning program to configure the devices for work without touch is crucial.

 According to gs StatCounter¹, Windows enjoys a substantial market desktop and laptop share of around 77%.
-In this article, let us discuss the out of the box provisioning of Windows 10 devices with Windows Autopilot program supported by Scalefusion.
+In this article, let us discuss the out-of-the-box provisioning of Windows 10 devices with the Windows Autopilot program supported by Scalefusion.

 What is Windows Autopilot?

-Windows Autopilot is a collection of technologies that can be used to pre-configure Windows10 devices and set them up for productivity.
-It can be also used by the IT teams to recover, refurbish and reuse old, pre-provisioned Windows 10 devices.
-Windows autopilot enables IT teams to streamline device provisioning with minimum infrastructure and simplifies remote set device up.
+Microsoft Windows Autopilot is a collection of technologies designed to pre-configure Windows 10 devices and prepare them for productivity.
+It provides IT teams with tools to recover, refurbish, and reuse old, pre-provisioned Windows 10 devices effectively.
+By leveraging Azure Autopilot capabilities, IT teams can streamline device provisioning with minimal infrastructure while simplifying remote setup processes.

-Windows Autopilot makes use of the OEM-optimized OS version in new Windows 10 devices and eliminates the need for custom images and drivers for every model of device being used to make it ready for business deployment.
+Windows Autopilot utilizes the OEM-optimized OS version in new Windows 10 devices, eliminating the need for custom images and drivers for every device model.
+This makes business deployment quicker and more efficient.
+Once deployed, these Windows 10 devices can be seamlessly managed using a Windows MDM solution.

 windows autopilot

-To set up Windows Autopilot to enable device provisioning out of the box with Scaleusion MDM, you first need to sign up on Scalefusion using Azure AD-credentials.
+To perform a Windows Autopilot setup and enable device provisioning out of the box with Scalefusion MDM, you first need to sign up on Scalefusion using Azure AD credentials.

-Let us have a look at the step-by-step instructions to configure Windows Autopilot in combination with Scalefusion Windows device management.
+Let us take a look at the Windows Autopilot step-by-step instructions to configure it in combination with Scalefusion Windows device management.

 Step 1: